ShvaykaD/thingsboard.github.io/_includes/docs/mqtt-broker/reference/600k-throughput-p2p-performance-test.md

 ### Future optimizations

-Currently, we use [Lua scripts](https://redis.io/docs/latest/develop/interact/programmability/eval-intro/) in Redis to process persisted messages for DEVICE persistent clients.
+Currently, we use [Lua scripts](https://redis.io/docs/latest/develop/interact/programmability/eval-intro/) in Redis to process messages for DEVICE persistent clients.
 These scripts ensure atomic operations for saving, updating, and deleting messages, which is crucial for maintaining data consistency.
 However, we execute one script per client to comply with Redis Cluster constraints, where all keys accessed in a script must reside in the same hash slot.

 To optimize performance, we are considering adjusting the hashing mechanism for client IDs to intentionally group more clients into the same Redis hash slots.
 By doing so, we aim to increase the likelihood of batching operations into a single script execution per hash slot, allowing the Lua scripts to handle multiple clients simultaneously.
-This approach could reduce overhead and improve efficiency.
+This approach could reduce overhead and improve Redis efficiency, while still adhering to the cluster’s constraints.

-However, this strategy may introduce challenges, such as uneven load distribution across the cluster.
-If too many clients are mapped to the same hash slots, it could lead to hotspots on certain Redis nodes, potentially causing performance issues.
-We plan to investigate this combined strategy in practice to assess its impact on performance.
-By testing it in real-world scenarios, we'll determine whether the potential gains from batching operations outweigh the drawbacks of uneven load distribution.

-Our ongoing commitment is to find practical and effective ways to reduce latency and enhance overall system performance.
-By thoroughly evaluating this combined approach, we aim to implement optimizations that further improve TBMQ's efficiency in upcoming iterations while maintaining balanced load distribution across the cluster.

 ### Conclusion

 Across all three tests, TBMQ demonstrated linear scalability and efficient resource utilization.
-As the workload increased from 200,000 to 600,000 msg/sec, latency grew only modestly from ~32ms to ~57ms, remaining within acceptable bounds.
+As the workload increased from 200,000 to 600,000 msg/sec, the system ensured reliable message delivery and maintained sufficiently low latency, remaining within acceptable bounds for point-to-point messaging scenarios.
-This predictable behavior highlights TBMQ’s robustness and suitability for point-to-point messaging scenarios, even at high throughput levels.

-The system’s ability to scale horizontally while maintaining reliability and efficiency makes it a valuable solution for IoT use cases that demand high-performance, one-to-one communication.
+These capabilities make TBMQ a dependable solution for IoT use cases requiring high-performance one-to-one communication with guaranteed delivery.
+While we plan to explore further optimizations to enhance performance, TBMQ has proven its suitability for large-scale workloads.

+We value your feedback and encourage you to stay connected with our project on [GitHub](https://github.com/thingsboard/tbmq) and [Twitter](https://twitter.com/thingsboard).